GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

    ![](./pics/7.png)

+1. Provide the blob connection string, navigate to the storage account - **aistorageuniqueid** go to access keys and click on show keys and copy the connection string.
+Leave MicrosoftAppID and MicrosoftAppPassword Blank.

 1. After editing the **appsettings.json**, it will look like the below image.
-Provide the blob connection string, navigate to the storage account - **aistorageuniqueid** go to access keys and click on show keys and copy the connection string.
-Leave MicrosoftAppID and MicrosoftAppPassword Blank.

    ![](./pics/6.png)